Herbrant/shor-algorithm-qiskit/README.md

 # shor-algorithm-qiskit
-Shor's Algorithmo implementation using the Qiskit SDK
+Shor's Algorithm implementation using the Qiskit SDK